hackerfemo/Sign2Word-AI-App/README.md

 Download 123model, 123labels and 123display_labels
 Rename them to model.tfile, labels.txt and display_labels.txt
-Delete all items in the model folder and add the three files
+Delete all items in the model folder and add the three files instead